Truths Christians must Embrace to Prevent More Moral Failure in the Church-

 Why, my soul, are you downcast?
 Why so disturbed within me?
 Psalm 42:11a NIV

-Depression is real and it really sucks.
+Depression is a real thing.

 Seriously.